Developer Platform

 MCP server details

-For an MCP, the following details are the most relevant:
+For an MCP integration, the following details are required:

 Add an MCP to a Microsoft Copilot Agent